hgomez/devops-incubator/readme.md

 #devops-incubator - Native Packaging

-Native Packaging sample for DevOps easy operations These package will bring you a ready to use Software Factory.
+Native Packaging sample for DevOps easy operations.
+These package will bring you a ready to use Software Factory.

 ##RPM packages